Written by: Greg Ellifritz

 – First, acknowledge the fact that an active shooter event can happen anywhere.
 If you hear loud popping noises, don’t allow denial or rationalization to convince you that they aren’t gunshots.
 If you hear loud popping sounds in a public location, assume that they are gunshots and immediately come up with an escape plan.

-– Be cautious of wearing iPod or stereo headphones in a public place that may be the site of a shooting.
+– Be cautious of wearing earbuds or headphones in a public place that may be the site of a shooting.
 Many shots are difficult to hear inside a building.
 They are far more difficult to identify while wearing headphones.

 – If you know what guns sound like, do your children?
 They need to know too.
 Take them to the range.

 – Even if you have fired a weapon many times, you should recognize that guns fired indoors sound different than guns fired outside.
 Go visit an indoor shooting range.
 The muffled sounds that you can hear from outside (or from the front room outside the range) are most similar to the sounds of gunfire inside a building.
 Learn to recognize them.

 – If you have control over a large building, it would be very useful to wait until the building is empty and have a friend fire some blank rounds from various locations inside.
 Get a feel for what the shots sound like and try to locate the shooter.
 It will be much more difficult than you think.
 This exercise can also be done inside your house.
 Please be cautious not to alarm any neighbors when you try this.
 You don’t want to hear the sounds of police gunfire when they think there is an active shooter inside your house or office.